cako/notorius/README.md

 [`https://home.in.tum.de/~lorenzph/python-poppler-qt4/python-poppler-qt4-0.16.2.win32-py2.7-pyqt-4.8.4.exe`](https://home.in.tum.de/~lorenzph/python-poppler-qt4/python-poppler-qt4-0.16.2.win32-py2.7-pyqt-4.8.4.exe)

+Now run it!

+    C:\Python27\pythonw.exe C:\Path\To\main.py

 ### Ubuntu

 You can either download and run the install script found [here](http://dl.dropbox.com/u/3087188/notorius_ubuntu_install.sh) by

-    sh notorius_ubuntu_install.sh
+    ./notorius_ubuntu_install.sh

-or follow the steps below:
+or follow the steps below.
+If you used the install script, the Notorius will be in the menu under Applications>Office.

 First, you'll need a LaTeX distribution, if you don't already have one.